 The great thing about the efficiency gains made to the check-in/boarding/security processes is that the reduction of time spent in queue management increases the pedestrian flow in other parts of the airport.
 This creates great opportunities for businesses in those areas to take advantage of passengers will also have more time on their hands which gives retailers more opportunity to make that sale.

 Retailers themselves could also use facial recognition at the point of transaction.
 For example, passengers with airpoints/miles could have that data connected to their unique biometric key which they could then spend via a facial recognition initiated transaction.

 NEC and the Star Alliance Partnership

-NEC has been working towards these goals for some time now and has recently announced a partnership with the Star Alliance network that will see many of these initiatives come to life.
+NEC has been working towards these goals for some time now and in 2019 announced a partnership with the Star Alliance network that will see many of these initiatives come to life.

 The partnership will see NEC develop a biometric data-based identification platform for frequent flyer program customers of Star Alliance member airlines.
 Facial recognition will play a key role in this to help create the seamless experience described above through check-in, bag drop, lounges and boarding gates.

 As the world’s largest airline alliance, the implications of the partnership are huge and will no doubt change and shape the air travel passenger experience for years to come.